 2. Upsell and Cross Sell Products

 Another way to boost your WooCommerce conversion is to recommend alternative and related products to users.
 This process is known as upselling and cross-selling.
+This boost will result faster when you apply a sales funnel optimization agency to strategize your sales conversion.

 To upsell products to your customers, you’d need an upselling plugin.
 See our review of the best WooCommerce upsell plugins to decide which plugin to use.